Executive Director Program

 Mike Weston, Lederer Weston Craig P.L.C.

-Lynette Pitt of the North Carolina Association of Defense Attorneys
+Lynette Pitt, North Carolina Association of Defense Attorneys

 Friday, October 23, 2026